Unhappy Birthday: Hundreds Fall Sick At Imelda Marcos Party - UrduPoint

 Ferdinand Marcos, who along with his cronies was accused of pilfering $10 billion from the Philippines, fled with his family to the US after his dictatorship fell in 1986.

-He died in exile in 1989, but his heirs later returned to Manila and have staged a something of a political comeback.
+He died in exile three years later, but his heirs later returned to Manila and the political scene.

 Imelda Marcos just finished a term as a congresswoman, her son Ferdinand Junior has also served as a senator while eldest daughter Imee won a Senate seat in May's elections.